tardieu/affinity/README.md

 To test affinity, we implement a small stateful service in [affinity.go](affinity.go).
 This service keeps track of the number of requests per session.

+Curl command outputs are prefixed with `:` so as to be ignored by bash/zsh when copying code blocks into a terminal.

 ```bash
 git clone https://github.com/tardieu/affinity.git